MPY-01/Caesar-Polo-Esau/polo/1961/polo-01.md

 29. Hua Kang: The Great Chinese Revolution of 1925-1927, Two Volumes, Shanghai, 1931, Chapter 4, Section IV.

-30. Peng Pai: "Hai-feng Nung-min Yun-tung Pao-kao" (Report on the Peasant Movement in Haifeng), in Chung-kuo Nungmin (The Chinese Peasant), op. cit., Canton, 1926: Number 1, 1 January; Number 3, 1 March; Number 4, 1 April; and Number 5, 1 May.
-(Cf. also T. C. Chang: The Peasant Movement in Kwangtung, Shanghai, 1928).
+30. Peng Pai: "Hai-feng Nung-min Yun-tung Pao-kao" (Report on the Peasant Movement in Haifeng), in Zhong-kuo Nungmin (The Chinese Peasant), op. cit., Canton, 1926: Number 1, 1 January; Number 3, 1 March; Number 4, 1 April; and Number 5, 1 May.
+(Cf. also T. C. Zhang: The Peasant Movement in Guangdong, Shanghai, 1928).

-31. Hunan Nung-min Yun-tung Mu-chien ti Tse-lueh (Current Tactics for the Peasant Movement in Hunan), Chung-Kuo Nung-min (The Chinese Peasant), op. cit., Canton, Number 8, 1 August 1926, pp. 30-40.
+31. Hunan Nung-min Yun-tung Mu-chien ti Tse-lueh (Current Tactics for the Peasant Movement in Hunan), Zhong-Kuo Nung-min (The Chinese Peasant), op. cit., Canton, Number 8, 1 August 1926, pp. 30-40.

-32. Gan Naiguang: "Shui Shih Kuo-min Ko-ming ti Chu-li Chun?"
-(What is the Main Force of the National Revolution?), in Chung-kuo Nung-min (The Chinese Peasant), ibid., pp. 9-10.
+32. Gan Naiguang: "Shui Shih Kuo-min Ko-ming ti Zhu-li Chun?"
+(What is the Main Force of the National Revolution?), in Zhong-kuo Nung-min (The Chinese Peasant), ibid., pp. 9-10.
 OFFICIAL USE ONLY

 33. "Theses on the Situation in China," adopted by the Seventh Plenum, Executive Committee, Communist International, November-December 1926, Inprecor, Paris, 20 February 1927, The theses limited the Communists to confiscating only the land of "reactionary" militarists and this had the effect of restricting the force and scope of the peasant revolution.